Rusih100/simple-neural-network/README.md

 # simple_neural_network
-🧬 A simple evolutionary neural network in C++
+🧬 A simple scalable evolutionary neural network in C++

 ## Description
 Hi.
 This is a simple neural network model that is trained by evolution.